 A closer look would have revealed another story.

-Thranduil shifted his share of Anárion’s meager belongings on his shoulders, stubbornly refusing to openly acknowledge the aching pain throughout his entire body.
+Thranduil shifted his share of Anárion’s meager belongings on his shoulders, stubbornly refusing to acknowledge the aching pain throughout his entire body.
 He had to grudgingly admit that Alkarinwë had proven his worth in an honest fight, and they had beaten one another bloody by the time they were forcibly separated by the king’s guard.
-It would be a clash long remembered by the both of them.
+It would be a clash long remembered by both of them.

 “Your candor is admirable, Thranduil,” Anárion returned dryly over a split lip, “but still I find it all rather eccentric.
 If that is normal among your kin, so be it.
 I do hope Lindóriel will appreciate our disfigurement on her behalf.”